Bajaur Campaign: Durand Line dispute

+After the creation of Pakistan

 By 1948, Afghanistan was providing armaments and funding to proxies inside the Tirah and Razmak regions of northwest Pakistan.
+After talks between the two nations, Pakistan reportedly escalated the border clashes to put Shah Mahmud, the Prime Minister of Afghanistan, and the Afghan government into a “defensive position”.
+In 1949, Pakistan launched a military raid against fighters who advocated for Pashtunistan, subjecting their villages to an aerial bombardment.
+Subsequently, the Pakistan Air Force crossed the border into Afghanistan and bombarded part of Paktia Province.

 In the late 1950s, the Royal Afghan Army, with artillery support, attacked the Pakistani village of Dobandi and subsequently crossed the border and occupied a strategically vital railway link in Chaman−Quetta.
 The incursion prompted a large Pakistani offensive, following which the Pakistan Army retook the pass and pushed Afghan troops back to the border after a week of heavy fighting.

 Relations between the two states severely deteriorated in 1951, when Saad Akbar Babrak, an Afghan national, assassinated the then Prime Minister of Pakistan, Liaquat Ali Khan, in Rawalpindi during a public rally.
 On 30 March 1955, Afghan demonstrators attacked and torched the Pakistani embassy in Kabul and consulates in Kandahar and Jalalabad, following which diplomatic relations were severed by Pakistan.
 The areas surrounding Bajaur and other parts of the Afghanistan-Pakistan border saw extensive armed border skirmishes between Afghanistan and Pakistan from 1949 to 1971.

-Afghan intrusion
+Afghan invasion of Pakistan

-Between 1960 and 1961, thousands of Afghan troops disguised as local militias crossed the extremely porous Pakistan–Afghanistan border and entered the semi-autonomous Bajaur Agency of Pakistan in an effort to annex the region.
-During this time, Afghanistan also deployed thousands of troops with tanks and artillery along the Afghanistan–Pakistan border and frequently attacked Pakistani tribesmen and military forces from mountainous posts.
+Between 1960 and 1961, Royal Afghan Army troops along with thousands of Pashtun tribesmen from Afghanistan crossed the extremely porous Pakistan–Afghanistan border and entered the semi-autonomous Bajaur Agency of Pakistan in an effort to annex the region.
+The Afghan government also began skirmishes in Dir State, bribing its ruler due to a dispute between Dir and Khar, a Diri feudatory.
+During this time, Afghanistan also deployed thousands of troops with tanks and artillery along the Afghanistan–Pakistan border and frequently attacked Pakistani soldiers from mountainous posts.

-Local tribesmen inflicted heavy casualties on Afghan troops, ultimately pushing them back to the international border.
-The Pakistan Air Force subsequently crossed the Border and bombed numerous Afghan military posts and encampments inside Afghanistan.
-Several Afghan troops inside Pakistani territory near the border surrendered, following which they were paraded on Pakistani national media, which became an embarrassment for Afghanistan internationally.